tomhillmeyer/companion-dashboard/README.md

 ![App Screenshot](https://raw.githubusercontent.com/tomhillmeyer/companion-dashboard/refs/heads/main/screenshots/settings-menu.png)

 - The settings pane opens from the left side of the screen.
-Open it with the arrow / carrot in the bottom left of the viewport
+Open it with the arrow / carrot in the bottom left of the viewport, or by swiping from the left on touch screen devices
 - Input the address:port of your Companion instance and click "Set Connection."
 The outline around the address will turn green if it's connected to Companion.
+- The canvas settings let you set a background color for the dashboard.
 - Click "New Box" to add a new box to the canvas.
-- "Clear All Boxes" clears all of the boxes off of the canvas.
+"Clear All Boxes" clears all of the boxes off of the canvas.
-- "Download Config" and "Restore Config" allow you to download box details, layout, and Companion connection into a file to be restored from later.
-Restoring a configuration replaces whatever configuration is in place.
+- "Save" and "Load" allow you to download box details, layout, and Companion connection into a file to be restored from later.
+Loading a configuration replaces whatever configuration is in place.

 ![App Screenshot](https://raw.githubusercontent.com/tomhillmeyer/companion-dashboard/refs/heads/main/screenshots/resize-handles.png)